Domains

 Prerequisites: Three talents from Ether

 Passive: While Projected, your body is no longer inert.
-You may move and take actions normally.
-However, all action rolls you make with your body while Projected must be risky rolls.
+You may move and act normally, but all action rolls you make with your body while Projected must be risky rolls.
+Action rolls for your Ether domain talents are made through your spirit and are not affected.
+When you cross an edge while Projected, choose whether your body or your spirit crosses it.

 Behemoths exist in both planes at once.
 So do you, now.
 The cost is that every action becomes a gamble, your attention forever split between what is and what lies beneath.